asarama/nextjs_workspace/README.md

 Set state method can take a function as a parameter.
 This function will have access to the previous value.

-use state method can take a function as it's parameter.
+Use state method can take a function as it's parameter.
 This will only set the state once on load.

+### useEffect

+Returning a function can be used to clean up our state before running the main code.
+Useful for event listeners or anything persistent we want to unsubscribe from.

+### useMemo

+All rerenders rebuild your function.
+Useful for caching values that are static and run every time we rerender.

+### useRef

+Similar to useState but instead does not cause a rerender on change.
+Useful to get references to html elements using the ref property.

+### useContext